-P-UD-25: Establish a continuous and consistent storefront presence in the community (see additional storefront design guidelines in Figure 4-6.
+- P-UD-27: Establish a continuous and consistent storefront presence in the community (see additional storefront design guidelines in Figure 4-7). - P-UD-28: Create neighborhood centers and corridors lined with neighbohood-serving retail, restaurants, cafes, and places for gathering.

-P-UD-26: Where a single-story commercial development is proposed, provide a minimum overall building height of 20-feet to make a significant statement on the street.

-P-UD-27: Develop at a minimum two-story, "tall box" retail in lieu of one-story, "big-box" retail and take advantage of the height to make a statement at critical intersections in the community

-P-UD-28: Design live/work or shopkeepers units on the ground floor to appear like commercial storefront or gallery space with minimum 13-feet-high ceilings in order to accommodate diverse commercial uses or artist activities.

-P-UD-29: Require new residential, commercial and mixed-use development to design street frontages with architectural and landscape interest, and provide high quality street-facing building exteriors, to create a visually appealing streetscape.

-P-UD-30: Ground-floor uses should be active and pedestrian-oriented.

-P-UD-31: Uses that have little need for walk-in traffic should be discouraged from locating in street-front locations.
+- P-UD-29: Where a single-story commercial development is proposed, provide a minimum overall building height of 20-feet to make a significant statement on the street. - P-UD-30: Develop at a minimum two-story, "tall box" retail in lieu of one-story, "big-box" retail and take advantage of the height to make a statement at critical intersections in the community. - P-UD-31: Design live/work or shopkeepers units on the ground floor to appear like commercial storefront or gallery space with minimum 13-feet-high ceilings in order to accommodate diverse commercial uses or artist activities. - P-UD-32: Require new residential, commercial and mixed-use development to design street frontages with architectural and landscape interest, and provide high quality street-facing building exteriors, to create a visually appealing streetscape. - P-UD-33: Ground-floor uses should be active and pedestrian-oriented. - P-UD-34: Uses that have little need for walk-in traffic should be discouraged from locating in street-front locations. - P-UD-35: Buildings with retail, commercial, community or public uses on the ground floor should have a clear floor-to-ceiling height of at least 13-feet. - P-UD-36: Ground-floor elevations for commercial uses should generally be level with the elevation of the adjacent public sidewalk, and not more than two feet above the sidewalk grade.

+FIGURE 4-7: Storefront Design